thosgood/translations/README.md

   printf "No changes to any .tex or .Rmd files!\n" else printf '%*s\n' "${COLUMNS:-$(tput cols)}" '' | tr ' ' -
-  printf "\nHere are the .tex files that have changed:\n" printf "$NEWTEX\n" printf "Here are the .Rmd files that have changed:\n" printf "$NEWRMD\n"
+  printf "Here are the .tex files that have changed:\n" printf "$NEWTEX\n" printf "Here are the .Rmd files that have changed:\n" printf "$NEWRMD\n"